-As of 31 December 2020, the total amount of committed short-term credit lines available to the Group was EUR 128 million.
-The term of credit lines expires in 2021, except for credit lines in the amount of EUR 63 million, which term expires in 2022.
+As of 31 December 2021, the total amount of committed short-term credit lines available to the Group was EUR 63 million.
+The term of credit lines in the amount of EUR 60 million expired in January 2022, at the same time two new credit line agreements were concluded in the same month for the total amount of EUR 90 million and a maturity of 2 years.

 All borrowings are denominated in euros.
-As of 31 December 2020, the weighted average repayment period was 4.2 years.
-With interest rate swaps, 38 per-cent of the Group's borrowings had a fixed interest rate with an average duration of 1.6 years.
-The effective weighted average interest rate (with interest rate swaps) of the Group's outstanding borrowings was 1.4 per-cent.
+As of 31 December 2021, the weighted average repayment period was 3.8 years.
+With interest rate swaps, 37 per-cent of the Group's borrowings had a fixed interest rate with an average duration of 1.5 years.
+The effective weighted average interest rate (with interest rate swaps) of the Group's outstanding borrowings was 1.2 per-cent.